Developer Program Policies

 - Illegal Activities:

 - Keep it legal.
-Don't engage in unlawful activities in your Product, such as the sale of prescription drugs without a prescription.
+Don't engage in or promote unlawful activities in your product, such as rape, illegal sex work, or the sale of prescription drugs without a prescription..
+We will remove content which promotes, glorifies, or encourages dangerous or illegal activity that may result in physical harm to those involved.

 - We don't allow content or services that facilitate online gambling, including but not limited to online casinos, sports betting, lotteries, or games of skill that offer prizes of cash or other value.